Search

 What is cash value life insurance?

-Three common types of permanent life insurance policies that have cash value are whole, universal and variable universal.
-But there are many more.
-Each life insurance policy accumulates cash value in a different way.
+Three common types of permanent life insurance policies with cash value are whole, universal and variable universal.
+Each life insurance policy provides a tax-advantaged death benefit1 and accumulates cash value in a different way.

 1. Whole life insurance